N

 The Norwegian Lundehund suffers from several health problems, including eye disorders, cancer, and patellar luxation (essentially, a loose kneecap).
 Some dogs may also suffer from gastroenteropathy or inflammation in which the digestive tract has trouble absorbing nutrients from food; in its most serious manifestation, the dog might be unable to absorb enough nutrients to survive.

 Unfortunately, because all modern dogs descended from a stock of only six in the 20th century, it is still suffering from the effects of a population bottleneck.
-This can sometimes manifest in higher rates of puppy mortality and inheritable conditions.
-A healthy member of this breed has a typical lifespan of 12 to 15 years, but with some bad luck, its lifespan might be cut short prematurely by inheritable problems.
+This can sometimes manifest in higher rates of puppy mortality and inherited conditions.
+A healthy member of this breed has a typical lifespan of 12 to 15 years, but with some bad luck, its lifespan might be cut short prematurely by inherited problems.

 For any dog breed, but especially for the Norwegian Lundehund, finding the right breeder is absolutely critical.
 It could make all the difference in the dog’s health.
 Good breeders will have their dogs evaluated for vision and kneecap issues so they’re properly certified.
 Regular appointments at the vet will help to ensure a long and healthy life as well.
-In summation, these are the most common health problems with this breed:

 Norwegian Lundehund Temperament